jordenc/org.telegram.api.bot/README.md

 Before you can use this app, you first have to follow the steps on the Settings page in Homey.

+# Built in commands
+There are several built in commands (and more coming) for you to play with.
+I plan to extend this app to be able to control a lot of devices/apps on Homey.

+As of now, send a message to the Telegram bot:
+- /say ...
+Fill in something on the dots to make Homey say it.
+- /help

 # Changelog
+**Version 0.1.3**
+- Started on built in commands

 **Version 0.1.2**
 - Fixed a bug introduced in version 0.1.1